 What if I don’t have a mask or forget to bring one?
 Cloth and disposable masks will be provided at the main entrance.

-Can I still participate in worship online?
+Can I worship online?
 Yes.
-Visit Trinity’s Facebook page shortly before 9 a.m. on Sundays to join the service as it happens.
+Visit Trinity’s Facebook page shortly before 8 a.m. on Sundays to join the service as it happens.
 Even if you are not a Facebook user, you will be able to “attend” services remotely at www.facebook.com/trinitywaupaca.

-Can I still listen to services on the radio?
+Can I listen to services on the radio?
 Yes.
-Tune into Lakes 92.7 FM (WDUX) on Sundays at 10 a.m. for the broadcast.
+Tune into Lakes 92.7 FM (WDUX) on Sundays at 9:30a.m. for the broadcast.

 Are children welcome?
-Yes, but keep in mind that the nursery will be closed.
+Yes, but keep in mind that the nursery is currently closed.